 Frida Kahlo Museum, Home of One of Mexico’s Famous Painters

-Many art lovers make a pilgrimage to Colonia Coyoacán to visit the home of Frida Kahlo, one of Mexico’s most famous painters.
+If you’re an art-lover this should be one of your top places to visit in Mexico City.
+Join other art lovers and make a pilgrimage to Colonia Coyoacán to visit the home of Frida Kahlo, one of Mexico’s most famous painters.

 Kahlo was born in the house, lived in it for much of her life (and shared it with her husband Diego Rivera), and eventually died in it.
 It was here she painted many of her works.